tillitis/dev-tillitis/hugo/content/intro/_index.md

 All of the TKey software, firmware, FPGA Verilog source code, schematics, and PCB design files are released under open source/hardware licenses, like all trustworthy security software and hardware should be.
-This in itself makes it different, as other security tokens use at least some closed source hardware for security-critical operations.
+This, in itself, makes the TKey different, as other security tokens use at least some closed source hardware for security-critical operations.

 ## Getting Started